P/E Mean Reversion (Sector-Relative): 11.67% CAGR, 10.81% Alpha vs FTSE 100

 14. Conclusion

-Of all 13 exchanges tested, the UK delivered the highest absolute excess return.
+Of all 13 exchanges tested, the UK delivered the highest absolute excess return vs its local benchmark.

 Method

 Financial data sourced from financial_ratios_ttm for P/E ratios, key_metrics_ttm for ROE and market cap.
 45-day lag on all financial statements to prevent look-ahead bias.
 Returns in GBP (local currency).
-S&P 500 used as global reference benchmark, not a local UK index.
+FTSE 100 used as local benchmark.
+Note: FTSE 100 is price-only in FMP (dividends not included), while individual stock returns use adjClose (dividends included).

 What Is Sector-Relative P/E Mean Reversion?